wp-plugins/emergency-password-reset/readme.txt

 == Installation ==

-1. Upload the `emergency-password-reser` directory to the `/wp-content/plugins/` directory.
+1. Upload the `emergency-password-reset` directory to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Click on Emergency Password Reset in the Users menu
 4. Click on the 'Reset Passwords' button